retry51776/notes/psychlogy/README.md

 - Goal is not important, execution path is the key.
 The skill to navigate in path and understand the tradeoffs is what makes different.
 - Repetition training is most effective way to change.
 - Change your path is easier than change what your desire.

-# Common Judgement
-- When leader w strong ego, their ability is ceiling of their team.

 # Action